Oklahoma Court Records

 How To Find Traffic/Driving Records In Oklahoma?

 The Oklahoma Department of Public Safety maintains traffic and driving-related records.
-Driving records contain the traffic violation history of offenders and the points accumulated on their stint.
-To obtain records, motorists can visit the DPS office location or complete the records request form and mail it to the address:
+Driving records contain the traffic violation history of offenders and the points accumulated during their stints.
+To obtain records, motorists may need to visit the DPS office location or complete the records request form and mail it to the address:

 Department of Public Safety Records Management Division